-The Nominating and Governance Committee of our Board of Directors ("Board") provides oversight for ESG matters.
+The Nominating and Governance Committee of our Board of Directors ("Board") oversees ESG matters.
 Executive Management and our ESG team are responsible for the management and coordination of Arch's ESG efforts, including the integration of climate change in our corporate strategy.
 Climate-related risks are evaluated and monitored regularly in our underwriting and risk management processes.
-See also page 7 our 2022 Sustainability Report for more information on our risk oversight.
+See also pages 11-12 of our 2023 Sustainability Report for more information on our risk oversight.